HanLabUNLV/GrASE/README.md

 usage: bash creatingFilesByGene [options]

 options:
+ -r rMATS option                   Selecting this optional flag will indicate that
- -r rMATS_results                  The OD directory that holds the final output of the
+                                   you will be using rMATS results for splicing -m MAJIQ option                   Selecting this optional flag will indicate that you will be using MAJIQ results for splicing -s Splicing Directory             The OD directory that holds the final output of rMATS or MAJIQ
-                                   post step of rMATS -d dexseq_prepare_annotation.py   A script that comes as part of the DEXSeq package -a GTF                            An annotation of genes and transcripts in GTF format -g graphML Directory              The output directory of the SplicingGraphs.igraph.R
+ -d dexseq_prepare_annotation.py   A script that comes as part of the DEXSeq package -a GTF                            An annotation of genes and transcripts in GTF format -g graphML Directory              The output directory of the SplicingGraphs.igraph.R